-The University of East-West Medicine (UEWM) issues a degree of Master of Science in Traditional Chinese Medicine.
+The University of East-West Medicine (UEWM) issues a degree of Master of Acupuncture with a Chinese Herbal Medicine Specialization.
 The University was approved to provide this degree program by the authority of the California Bureau for Private Postsecondary Education (BPPE) in accordance with the provisions of California Education Codes 94900 and 94915.
 UEWM's BPPE School Code is 4306581.
-In 1999 the California Bureau approved the University of East-West Medicine for Private and Postsecondary and Vocational Education (BPPVE) to offer aMaster of Science in Traditional Chinese Medicine.
-UEWM has been maintaining its approvalby BPPE (by means of accreditation) since then.
+In 1999 the California Bureau approved the University of East-West Medicine for Private and Postsecondary and Vocational Education (BPPVE) to offer a Master of Acupuncture with a Chinese Herbal Medicine Specialization.
+UEWM has been maintaining its approval by BPPE (by means of accreditation) since then.
 UEWM provides annual reports to BPPE and regularly interacts with BPPE to assure approval status.